 Preparing your dog for the 5-day-or-less program does take some time and money, but it is worth every penny.
 From start to finish, the process takes a little over 4 months to complete and requires a few trips to the veterinarian for rabies test, microchip insertion, blood work, and a health certificate.

 Note: Due to the minimum amount of time needed to prepare a puppy or kitten to meet the requirements of the 5-day-or-less program, a puppy or kitten will be about 10 months of age by the time the preparations are completed.

 The following website outlines the checklist necessary in making your pet’s arrival and subsequent release quite seamless: Checklist For 5-Day-or-Less Program.

 The Hawaii Animal Qurantine Station can be reached at:

 Each airline has different policies and parameters for traveling with your pets.
 Weight restrictions and costs also vary between carriers.
-If you would like to fly directly to an outer island airport (Lihue, Kona, or Kahului) for direct release, the following program is now available: Checklist for the Direct Release Program.
+If you would like to fly directly to an outer island airport (Lihue, Kona, or Kahului) for direct release, a program is now available.

 Here are a few helpful links outlining some of the major airlines’ current policies:

 The State of Hawaii is one of the most dog-friendly states I have ever encountered and Kauai has become somewhat of a fountain of youth for Kirra.
 Whether it’s hiking one of the countless mountain trails, stand-up paddling down a river to swim under a waterfall, or surfing in Hanalei Bay, Kirra has yet to complain about her life in paradise.
 But, then again, who would listen if she did?